jonashackt/crossplane-aws-azure/README.md

 All possible fields an XRD can have [are documented in the docs](https://docs.crossplane.io/latest/concepts/composite-resource-definitions/).

 The field `spec.versions.schema` must contain a OpenAPI schema, which is similar to the ones used by any Kubernetes CRDs.
-They determine what fields the XR (and Claim) will have.
+They determine what fields the XR will have.
 The full CRD documentation and a guide on how to write OpenAPI schemas [could be found in the Kubernetes docs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).

 Note that Crossplane will be automatically extended this section.
 Therefore the following fields are used by Crossplane and will be ignored if they're found in the schema:

     spec.resourceRef
     spec.resourceRefs
-    spec.claimRef
     spec.writeConnectionSecretToRef
     status.conditions
     status.connectionDetails